JuliaAI/MLJ.jl/docs/src/transformers.md

-Let's see how we can include our `Averager` in a learning network (see [Composing Models](@ref)) to mix the predictions of two regressors, with the one-hot encoding of the inputs:
+Let's see how we can include our `Averager` in a learning network (see [Composing Models](@ref)) to mix the predictions of two regressors, with one-hot encoding of the inputs:

 ```@example boots
 X = source()